mk-milly02/dunder-mifflin-enterprise-wan/README.md

 Designing an enterprise wide area network (WAN) for Dunder Mifflin using Layer 3 Virtual Private Network (L3VPN) over Multiprotocol Label Switching (MPLS) is a comprehensive task that requires careful planning and consideration of various factors such as security, scalability, performance, and cost.
 Below is a detailed background and design overview for this network:

 Dunder Mifflin is a mid-sized paper supply company with a headquarters (HQ) and four remote branches located in Nashua, Stamford, Scranton and Buffalo.
 The company needs a robust, secure, and scalable network to support its business operations, including sales, customer service, logistics, and corporate communications.
 The network will be designed in an intranet topology.
-This design simplifies management and routing, with all branches being able to communicated with each other as well as the HQ.
+This design simplifies management and routing, with all branches being able to communicate with each other as well as the HQ.

 ## Network Topology